liambaloh/DMI2PNG/README.md

 Animated sprites are saved as animated GIF images as well as PNG images for each frame.

+## Command Line variant

+A command line variant of this tool also exists, available in a fork: [Xkeeper0/DMI2PNG](https://github.com/Xkeeper0/DMI2PNG).
+It's still written in PHP, but can be used in CMD or Terminal: `php index.php items.dmi`.
+The rest of the instructions in this readme only relate to the web-server version.

 ## Instructions

 This is made in PHP - arguably not the best language for this purpose.
 But hey, that's what I made it in.
 What this means is you'll need a web server to run it. (or a PHP interpreter - guide not provided here)